maticnetwork/matic-cli/README.md

   - Destroys an `aws` key-pair given its `keyName`.
 The key gets deleted remotely from `aws`, cancelled from the authorized ssh keys of the devnet's machines and removed from local devnet folder.

+- `../../bin/express-cli --reorg [index]`

+  - Create 2 clusters of nodes by splitting the network on a given node index to simulate a chain reorg.

 - `../../bin/express-cli --shadow-fork [blockNumber]`

   - Run (mumbai/mainnet) nodes in shadow mode.
 Please note that there might be an offset of ~3-4 blocks from [block] number